 For example, the following report shows the number of installs as well as the number of re-engaged users per source, app, and campaign:

 You may have heard the terms used interchangeably.
-However, in Singular, retargeting is a type of advertising campaign (one aimed at existing users of the product), while re-engagement is the user opening the app again after interacting with a retargeting ad.
+However, in Singular, "retargeting" denotes a type of campaign that targets existing users of the app.

 - "re-engagements" is a metric that shows the number of re-engaged users (per app, campaign, source, etc.) in the given date range.